chrisnmorrison/openmastery/learn/java/intermediate-syntax/working-with-files.md

 ## File Formats

-There are many different file formats that are used for storing data.
+There are many file formats that are used for storing data.
 Some of the most common file formats include text files, binary files, XML files, and JSON files.

 Text files are simple files that contain plain text.
 They can be opened and edited with any text editor, and are often used for storing data that is meant to be read by humans.

 Binary files are more complex than text files, and are used for storing data in a format that is optimized for processing by a computer.
 Binary files are typically used for storing data that is not meant to be read by humans, such as executable files or images.
+For example, .jpg or .png files are binary files.
+You cannot open them in a text editor and make sense of their contents.
+Rather, they need to be opened by a program that understands how to decode the binary data.

 XML files are used for storing data in a structured format.
-They are often used for storing data that needs to be exchanged between different applications, and can be used to represent complex data structures.
+They are often used for storing data that needs to be exchanged between different applications, and can represent complex data structures.

 JSON is the modern version of XML, and is much more popular today.
-Javascript Object Notation (JSON) files store data in key value pairs, similar to what object syntax looks like in Javascript.
+JavaScript Object Notation (JSON) files store data in key-value pairs, similar to what object syntax looks like in Javascript.
 We won't be covering JSON syntax in this series.
 Just know that it's a common way to store and send data.

 ## Modes of Access